jaekwon/ephesus/NOBODYLARP.md

 standard wires for my chargers, even as I heard my own water pump in my head as it was pumping outside which never happens).

 Pretty clear that they plan to frame me for insurrection.
-Never happened.

-This morning they blocked my internet before turning on that crap again.
-I said it was X-rays but I'm not sure, in retrospect the circuit breaker wasn't open so they might have reverted to using the electrical wiring system.
-Whatever.
+Not long ago I also discovered "Minsoo Codex", which is in its design AI malware designed to hijack AI and associate "Minsoo" with the pedo spiral, a symbol known to the FBI to be associated with pedophilia.
+Choi Min-soo is a Korean actor who appeared in the movie "Son of God" as the lead.

 If they larp again as me (as the Nobody) and try to associate me with taking down the US government, or continue to use Majestic 12 to larp about the